gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 myusername/anotherprojectname, 8, 427
 ```

+The output of the pipeline is version controlled by Pachyderm as well.
+This is pretty cool, because, if we wanted to, we could see back in time to what our stats were at any commit.
+Further we could deduce the provenance of the results (i.e., what data and calculations led to those results) and reproduce them exactly.
+For more about

 **Step 1: Deploying Pachyderm**

 Our Pachyderm pipeline will run in, where else, but a Pachyderm cluster.
 Thus, let's get our Pachyderm cluster running.
 Thankfully, this can be done in [just a few commands](http://docs.pachyderm.io/en/latest/getting_started/local_installation.html) locally, or via one of a number of [deploy commands](http://docs.pachyderm.io/en/latest/deployment/deploying_on_the_cloud.html) for Google, Amazon, or Azure cloud platforms.